-The NHRF’s grant support is open to organisations working for the protection of human rights defenders (HRD) independent from the geographical priorities above.
-HRD grants can be given to organisations, institutions, networks and groups working for the protection of human rights defenders regardless of the country of origin, however at least one the following aims of the program must be met:
+The NHRF’s grant support is open to organisations working for the protection of human rights defenders (HRD) independent from our geographical priorities.
+HRD grants can be given to organisations, institutions, networks, and groups working for the protection of human rights defenders regardless of the country of origin, however at least one the following aims of the program must be met:

 Also, HRD projects with the following qualities are prioritised:

 - Project that can avert immediate risk or give immediate relief;

 - Project that focuses on defenders situation needing special attention, such as women HRDs and HRDs from vulnerable and marginalised groups;

 - Project that work with a meaningful link between local/national/international level.